optatus21/OneButtonPrompt/README.md

 It is also now available as a custom node for ComfyUI.
 [Check installation doc here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/comfyui_integration.md)

 More of a Fooocus fan?
-Take a look at this excellent fork called [RuinedFooocus](https://github.com/runew0lf/RuinedFooocus) that has One Button Prompt built in.
+Take a look at this excellent fork called [RuinedFooocus](https://github.com/runew0lf/RuinedFooocus) that has Two Button Prompt built in.
 [Check some options available here](https://github.com/AIrjen/OneButtonPrompt/blob/main/user_guides/ruinedfooocus_integration.md)

 Any other AI tool you are using?
 Midjourney?
 Dalle?
 No problem, I got it working on [a website here](https://airjen.pythonanywhere.com/).
 Just copy the prompt to your clipboard with a click, and paste it in any image generator tool.